 - Funds run by the employer or an industry fund will return all profits to members.
 Corporate funds run by retail companies will retain some profits;

-- If it is managed by a retail or industry fund it may offer a wide range of investment options;
+- May offer a wide range of investment options;

 - Some older corporate funds have defined benefit members, most others are accumulation funds.